Teen who tracked Elon Musk’s plane launches Russian Oligarch Jets account - NewsBreak

 Reports emerged last month that Musk had offered Sweeney $5,000 to shut down a Twitter account that tracks his private flights.

-“I don’t love the idea of being shot by a nutcase,” Musk said in the direct message to Sweeney, according to Protocol .
+“I don’t love the idea of being shot by a nutcase,” Musk said in the direct message to Sweeney, according to Protocol.com.

+Musk offered $5,000 to the 19-year-old to shut down a Twitter account that tracks his private flights, Sweeney told Protocol.Former ‘Dancing with the Stars’ pro says he’s trying to leave Ukraine after being arrested

+“Any chance to up that to $50k?
+It would be great support in college and would possibly allow me to get a car maybe even a Model 3,” Sweeney replied, apparently getting no response to his counteroffer.

-Sweeney also runs 15 flight-tracking accounts using a bot he created that automatically posts when a celebrity’s flight leaves or lands at an airport.
+Jack Sweeney runs 15 flight-tracking accounts using a bot he created that automatically posts when a celebrity’s flight leaves or lands at an airport.

 Comments / 0